Train Rides and Railroad Adventures for Kids in the Bay Area and Northern California

 This sprawling park in Santa Rosa features a miniature railroad with a not-very-scary Haunted Tunnel and bridges.
 The park also boasts playgrounds, a carousel, hiking trails, a lake, a snack bar, and even an animal barn with friendly farm creatures to visit.
 Read more about Howarth Park.
 630 Summerfield Road, Santa Rosa CA 95405, www.howarthpark.com

-The Western Railway Museum near Suisun City in Solano County offers rides on historic electric interurban trains and vintage streetcars.
-With museum admission you can ride the trains as much as you like!
-Special events here include the popular Pumpkin Patch Festival in October and wildflower excursion trains in April.
+The Western Railway Museum near Suisun City in rural Solano County offers rides on historic electric interurban trains and vintage streetcars.
+With museum admission you can ride the trains and streetcars as much as you like!
+Special events here include the Scenic Limited wildflower excursion trains in April, the Pumpkin Patch Festival in October, and Santa trains in December.
 5848 Highway 12, Suisun City CA 94585, www.wrm.org

 The Oakland Zoo's miniature railroad was re-worked with an Australian theme, and the ride takes your by down-under creatures like emus and wallaroos.
 Riders can also take in some amazing views of the Bay Area during the trip.
 9777 Golf Links Road, Oakland CA 94605, www.oaklandzoo.org

-The legacy railroad engineer Billy Jones — a personal friend of fellow train buff Walt Disney — this miniature railroad operates out of Oak Meadow Park in Los Gatos.
+The legacy of railroad engineer Billy Jones — a personal friend of fellow train buff Walt Disney — this miniature railroad operates out of Oak Meadow Park in Los Gatos.
 Families can take an exciting train ride pulled by a scale steam or diesel engine, ride a restored antique carousel, and more.
-233 Blossom Hill Road, Los Gatos CA 95032, www.bjrr.org
+233 Blossom Hill Road, Los Gatos CA 95032, www.bjwrr.org

 Photo: Western Pacific Railroad Museum